Parmeggiani-Lab/elfin-data/README.md

 # elfin-data

-This private repository hosts raw repeat protein atomic models contributed by TJ Brunette, David Baker, and [Fabio Parmeggiani](https://github.com/parmef).
+This private repository hosts raw repeat protein atomic models contributed by TJ Brunette, David Baker, and [Fabio Parmeggiani](https://github.com/parmef) and others were collected from various papers by Leon Obendorf.

 The repository should only be accessible to those who have been granted permission from either of the above authors.